GeorgeHineppygh3/Obsidian_Vault/Advanced Modelling of Galaxy Structure/Document/SFT.md

 In order to process the image array into \\ref{eqn:Fourier} in $I(u,\\theta)$ form; the galaxy must first be de-projected and processed to $I(r, \\theta)$ form and then sampled logarithmically.
 The deprojection follows a series of three affine transformations: rotation by position angle, stretch according to axis ratio and rotation and conversion to polar coordinates.

 The transformations are applied to a set of image of $ln(r),\\, \\theta$ indices defined between the inner radius and closest image edge to the centre to ensure no pixels are sampled from outside the image bounds.
-The inner radius is taken as a multiple of the effective radius with criteria that the locus must fully contain the bulge and bar when present/necessary [come back to this when sure].
+The inner radius is taken as a multiple of the effective radius with criteria that the locus must fully contain the bulge. [come back to this when sure].

 #### Regular Grid interpolation: